New York's preeminent arts blog

 Her book, "Nothing and Everything, the Influence of Buddhism on the American Avant Garde, 1942-1962" was released by North Atlantic Books to rave reviews, including a pick from Publisher's Weekly, a lecture at the Rubin Museum of Art in New York City, and a reading at the National Academy celebrating John Cage's centennial .

-She received a degree in Telematic Art at the University of Calgary, Canada studying with the Canadian Research Chair in Telematic Art, and set up the first summer institute of telematic art in the world between Hong Kong and Canada.
+She received an M.A. in Telematic Art at the University of Calgary, Canada studying with the Canadian Research Chair in Telematic Art, and set up the first summer institute of telematic art in the world between Hong Kong and Canada.

-Artistic Adviser to Yuanfen Gallery, the very first gallery of new media in Beijing, China, she was on the Art Panel Review Board for SIGGRAPH ASIA in Yokohama, Japan and ISEA New Mexico.
-Ellen lectured on New Media at the Central Academy of Fine Arts (CAFA), and the Communications and Animation University in Beijing, the Songzhuang Art Center, and universities in Wuhan and Tianjin.
-She participated in the first Beijing International Conference on Art Theory and Criticism at CAFA. and the first Conference on Interactive Design at Tsinghua University.
+Ellen was on the Art Panel Review Board for SIGGRAPH ASIA in Yokohama, Japan and ISEA New Mexico, was FUSE Artist-in-Residence at Videotage, Hong Kong and presented her arts practice research findings at ISEA Istanbul and ISEA New Mexico.
+She lectured on New Media at the Central Academy of Fine Arts (CAFA), and the Communications and Animation University in Beijing, the Songzhuang Art Center, and universities in Wuhan and Tianjin.
+She also participated in the first Beijing International Conference on Art Theory and Criticism at CAFA. and the first Conference on Interactive Design at Tsinghua University.
 Invited by the Open Academy project supported by the Prince Claus Fund of the Netherlands, she went to Ulan Bator, Mongolia to work on presentation and curatorial practices with the Blue Sun arts group and lectured at the Mongolian Fine Arts Academy.
-She has been FUSE Artist-in-Residence at Videotage, Hong Kong and presented her arts practice research findings at ISEA Istanbul and ISEA New Mexico.

 A two time finalist for the Andy Warhol/Creative Capital Arts Writers Grant, she is an editor-at-large for The Brooklyn Rail, a magazine of politics, art and culture which won the Andy Warhol/Creative Capital Publishing Grant, and a frequent contributor to Hyperallergic.
 A Breadloaf Writer's Conference Scholar recommended by the late poet Allen Ginsberg, she attended The Provincetown Fine Arts Work Center and The Iowa Writer's Workshop.
 Ellen studied photography and video at The School of The Museum of Fine Arts, Boston, The International Center of Photography (ICP), and anthropological film at Harvard University.
 She was the photographer for Harvard Medical School as part of an American Institute of Indian Studies grant researching Tibetan Tumo or heat yogis.
 She has taught at Columbia University, The M.A.
 Program in Digital Design at Parsons School of Design and at The New School University.